 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
+Our online safety policy is reviewed and updated on an annual basis and the procedures and implementation are reviewed regularly.

-Please refer to our online safety and Mobile phone use policies for more detail.
+Please refer to our Online Safety and Mobile phone use policies for more detail.